r0hankrishnan/r0hankrishnan/README.md

 #### I like to use data to turn messy questions into meaningful insights that drive fairness, sustainability, and long-term impact.

 ## Education
-- Incoming MSE Data Science @UPenn [*expected* 2025-2027]
+- Incoming MSE Data Science @UPenn [*Expected* 2025-2027]
-- Honors B.S. in Business Administration (Business Information Systems) w/ a certificate in Business Analytics @Pitt [2020-2024]
+- Honors B.S. in Business Administration (Business Information Systems) @Pitt [2020-2024]
+  - Certificate in Business Analytics
-- Honors B.S. in Economics w/ a minor in Applied Statistics @Pitt [2020-2024]
+- Honors B.S. in Economics @Pitt [2020-2024]
+  - Minor in Applied Statistics

 ### Connect with Me
 - Connect with me on [LinkedIn](https://linkedin.com/in/rohankrish)